June 17th, 2020

 Travel managers and travel arrangers must consider the unique needs of female travelers when writing their travel policies.
 Industry research from 2018 showed that only 18% of corporate travel safety policies addressed female travel safety needs.
 Despite the differing needs of female travelers, only 16% of U.S. women reported their companies to provide safety tips and travel resources for ladies.

-Companies must reevaluate their travel and Duty of Care policies to verify they’re prepared for a growing number of frequent female corporate travelers and other business travel trends.
+Companies must reevaluate their travel and Duty of Care policies to verify they’re prepared for a growing number of frequent female corporate travelers and other business travel tips.

 Expense reporting isn’t the only area where employees feel their company is lacking–that same survey found that 67% of business travelers feel their company lags behind when it involves adopting travel technologies that will make their lives easier.
 Business travelers are attempting to find easier ways to book their travel and robust online booking tools can help.